xmartlabs/xmartlabs.github.io/_posts/2018-06-21-ML-Kit-CoreML.md

 We saw that there was a small difference in performance between ML Kit and Core ML, which did not significantly impact this model (MobileNet).
 It is possible that for other models this difference might be more significant but it seems reasonable to use ML Kit if the real time performance is not critical.

-All the code is on this [GitHub repo](https://github.com/xmartlabs/MLKitTest)
+All the code for this post is on this [GitHub repo](https://github.com/xmartlabs/MLKitTest).
+If you have any questions or comments, or need help with a project, don't hesitate to contact us!